 You can even allow or disable new payment methods when adding transactions to bookings.

 The last setting is a toggle for SOX compliance.
-This is a setting that can be used if you wish to protect against potential fraudulent accounting or auditing activities such as accepting your own stock transfers.
-This is not mandatory but we suggest that you research Sarbanes-Oxley compliance if you are concerned and wish to know more.
+This is a setting that can be used if you want to protect against potential fraudulent accounting or auditing activities such as accepting your own stock transfers.
+This is an optional setting, but some businesses are required to follow these regulations.
+We recommend that you research Sarbanes-Oxley compliance if you are concerned and wish to know more.

 As always, we at Rezgo support hope this video was helpful to you, and hope that you let us know if you have any lingering questions.